april 2021 update: if you missed the seminar and wish to watch the videos for cle/ceu credit, register here and amy will send you the links.

 The Seminar is 12 continuing education hours, over 2 days.

-CLEs – Attorneys will need to self-report their hours this year.
+CLEs for Attorneys Reporting to State Bar- Attorneys will need to self-report their hours this year.
 We will provide the course number during the Seminar.
 If you missed it, email Amy Harding, HCCASA Volunteer Coordinator, email@example.com.
-We are including 3 ethics hours in our request to the State Bar and will provide an update here when our application has been approved.

-If you missed a session OR want to take the Seminar at-your-own-pace – your registration will include access to the Seminar’s video showcase for 12 months following the Seminar, under password protection (password will be provided during the Seminar).
+If you missed a session OR want to take the Seminar at-your-own-pace – your registration will include access to the Seminar’s video showcase for 12 months following the Seminar, under password protection.

 CONFERENCE schedule / MATERIALS

 during the live event, a 30 minute break will be provided between each session, and 1 hour midday for lunch.